ManifestWebDesign/PHP-Hooks/README.md

 Hook::call('my_hook', 'Hello world');  // echo 'Hello world'
 ```

-Removing a single callback from a hook:
+Removing a Single Callback from a Hook:
 ---------------------------------------
 Hook internally creates unique ids for callbacks, so they can be removed
 ```php